cilium/tetragon/docs/content/en/features/privileges-monitoring.md

 ---
-title: "Real-Time Privileges Monitoring with Tetragon"
+title: "Privilege and Capabilities Monitoring with Tetragon"
-description: "Monitor credential changes at the kernel level to detect suspicious activity and safeguard system integrity."
+description: "Monitor process credential changes at the kernel level to detect suspicious activity."
 layout: "features"
 body_class: "td-home"